Toshiba chooses US-Japan bidder for memory chip biz sale

 It said it filed a request for arbitration last week.
 Toshiba has accused Western Digital of interfering with its sales efforts.
 Such sales can be sensitive because they involve the transfer of technology.

-Toshiba said SK Hynix, a major South Korean chip supplier, and Mitsubishi UFJ Financial Group of Japan were among the financiers for a consortium member, but neither will have any managerial say.
+SK Hynix, a major South Korean chip supplier, confirmed it was a lender to the consortium, “seeking new business opportunities,” but declined to elaborate.
+Toshiba said Mitsubishi UFJ Financial Group of Japan was also a financer for a consortium member, but neither SK Hynix nor MUFJ will have managerial say.

-“Toshiba has determined that the consortium has presented the best proposal, not only in terms of valuation, but also in respect to certainty of closing, retention of employees and maintenance of sensitive technology within Japan,” Toshiba said.
+“Toshiba has determined that the consortium has presented the best proposal, not only in terms of valuation, but also in respect to certainty of closing, retention of employees and maintenance of sensitive technology within Japan,” it said.

+Damian Thong, senior technology analyst with Macquarie in Tokyo, said the decision reflects how Japan wants to keep the technology, but concessions would be needed from Western Digital.

+A fight in court would be detrimental long term, because delays would give an edge to rivals, he added.
+Samsung Electronics is No. 1 in the field.

 Earlier, others had expressed interest, including Hon Hai of Taiwan, also known as Foxconn, a major supplier to Apple, which has acquired Japanese electronics company Sharp Corp.
 Broadcom, Western Digital’s rival, had also been reported as a candidate.